ArtemGontar/solutionarchitect/content/learnings/conformity/consequences-of-non-compliance.md

 To give you an idea of the potential consequences of non-compliance, here are a few examples of high-profile cases:

-- In 2017, Equifax, a major credit reporting agency, was hit with a $700 million fine for failing to protect the personal data of millions of customers.
+- In 2017, Equifax, a major credit reporting agency, was hit with a [$700 million fine](https://www.cnbc.com/2019/07/22/what-you-need-to-know-equifax-data-breach-700-million-settlement.html) for failing to protect the personal data of millions of customers.
-- In 2019, Volkswagen agreed to pay a $4.3 billion settlement for violating emissions standards.
+- In 2019, [Volkswagen agreed to pay a $4.3 billion](https://www.justice.gov/opa/video/volkswagen-ag-agrees-plead-guilty-pay-43-billion-criminal-civil-penalties-six-volkswagen#:~:text=Volkswagen%20AG%20(VW)%20agreed%20to,mandated%20by%20the%20Environmental%20Protection) settlement for violating emissions standards.
-- In 2020, the social media company TikTok was banned in the United States due to national security concerns related to the company's ties to China.
+- In 2020, the social media company [TikTok was banned in the United States](https://www.theguardian.com/technology/2022/dec/30/us-tiktok-ban-government-devices-china) due to national security concerns related to the company's ties to China.

 ## Compliance Best Practices: How to Protect Your Business and Meet Requirements